LambdaFiend/YALCI/README.md

 **You need cabal in order to use this, as you may have already noticed.**

-Once you're running the program, write ```:?``` and press enter.
-It should give you half the indications you need.
+Once you're running the program, write ```:?``` and press enter - it should give you about half the indications you need.

 As for the other half, I suggest taking a look at **Benjamin Pierce's "Types and Programming Languages" book**, most particularly its 11th chapter (which pertains to extensions).